thiagocapuano/waves-documentation/en/blockchain/alias.md

 Aliases are easy to remember, because of that they are often used instead of addresses.

-One address can have many aliases.

 There cannot be two aliases with the same name on the [blockchain](/blockchain/blockchain.md).

+One address can have several aliases.

 ## Creation of an alias